About the artist.

 Gloria’s life began in a small farming community in North Norfolk, England where she enjoyed an idyllic childhood, growing up on her grandparent’s farm.
 Her interest in art began very early and as a child she would draw and scribble on anything that came to hand.

-Since then her work has spanned sculpture, book illustration, stage sets and the design and restoration of lacquered furniture and Chinoiserie, including work for The Fitzwilliam Museum and The Ashmolean Museum amongst others.
+Since then her work has spanned sculpture, book illustration, stage sets and the design and restoration of lacquered furniture and Chinoiserie, including work for The Fitzwilliam Museum and The Ashmolean Museum , and also work on the Wallace Collection.

 Animals have featured strongly in her work, including the Iberian horse.
 Whilst travelling to Portugal to study the Lusitano in his home environment, she pursued her own studies in Haute Ecole under the tutelage of Lord Henry Loch.
-Since then she has gone on to produce the dramatic, bold and powerful studies of bulls that she has become so well known for.
+Since then she moved to Coimbra, Portugal, and has gone on to produce the dramatic, bold and powerful studies of bulls that she has become so well known for.

 Demonstrated in these portrayals is her mastery of the art of draughtsmanship which is seen throughout her work, from the dramatic charcoal studies of dancers to the relaxed sketches of passers-by.